Universiteit Leiden

 Is Linguistics for you?

-For this programme you need to have a good command of English, and if you wish to pursue our Dutch-taught track, a good command of Dutch as well.
+For this programme you need to have a strong command of English, and if you wish to pursue our Dutch-taught track, a good command of Dutch as well.
 However, you do not need to speak and write any other languages when starting this programme.
-It is, however, very important that you are deeply interested in language as a phenomenon.
+It is, however, very important that you have a strong interest in language as a phenomenon.
 Ask yourself the following questions:

 • Do you like to immerse yourself in language?

-• Do you like to explore and solve complicated questions?
+• Do you enjoy exploring and solving complicated questions?

-• Do you like the challenge of reading complex scientific papers?
+• Are you up to the challenge of reading complex scientific papers?

-• Do you consider yourself curious, persistent, self-disciplined?
+• Do you consider yourself curious, persistent and self-disciplined?

-• Do you enjoy studying in an international environment?
+• Are you a person who enjoys studying in an international environment?

-Note: Linguistics is a Humanities programme.
-At the same time, it has a strong science-oriented component, which means that this bachelor is also a very good choice for students interested in science.
+Note: Although linguistics is a Humanities programme, it also has a strong science-oriented component, which means that this bachelor's programme is a very good choice for students interested in science as well.

 Check out the Linguistics programme.